Risks Of Money Market Accounts

 To minimize risk, diversify savings with fixed-rate CDs or bonds for stability.
 Monitor economic trends and compare different MMAs for the best interest rates.

 Use high-yield savings accounts or CD laddering to maintain liquidity while securing better returns.
-If MMA rates decline significantly, considerate decline significantly, consider reallocating funds to invest.
+If MMA rates decline significantly, consider reallocating funds to invest.

 2. Inflation Risk